Bangkok is one of my favorite cities in the world. It combines luxury with a local experience.

 One of my favorite things to do in Bangkok was wandering the streets and trying a different street food stall each time.
 I know many people are fearful when it comes to street food and are worried about disease, but it’s quite the opposite – The raw ingredients are generally fresh every new day.

-We stayed at several areas in Bangkok – China town, Near Khaosan and in Sukhumvit.
+We stayed in several areas of Bangkok – Chinatown, near Khao San, and Sukhumvit.

 My favorite street food was in China town, especially the different soups.
 The main street, Charoen Krung (Map to the street) has many street food stalls, as does Itsara Nuphap street with houses a food market as well as many stalls, one of which is an excellent papaya salad stall, Som Tam (Map to the street).
 Also, the boutique hotel Casa Nithra, which lies a 10-minute walk away from Khaosan, is on a street with many good food stalls as well.
 It’s called Chakrabongse road (Map to the street).